getnelson/nelson/docs/src/hugo/content/documentation/configuration.md

 import overrides.cfg
 ```

-This is frequently useful to assembly configuration from discrete modular parts.
-For a more exhasutive description of the configuration format itself, please see the [Knobs documentation](http://verizon.github.io/knobs/).
+This is frequently useful to assemble configuration from discrete modular parts.
+For a more exhaustive description of the configuration format itself, please see the [Knobs documentation](http://verizon.github.io/knobs/).

 All configuration in Nelson is a sub-config of the `nelson` scope / namespace.
 This can either be specified using "block" sytanx, or "inline" syntax.
 Consider the following example: